 The blog has changed a lot since that fateful day, 5 years ago, when it started.
 The Bloomin’ Couch was a beauty blog, but it changed as I did.
 Eventually, though, I outgrew it.
 Now, I blog on this website.
 My blogging style can be defined as laid back.
 I talk.
 A lot.
 And it shows in the way I write.
 The blog covers the topics of my day-to-day, passions and ideas, and then some.
 Basically, if I can think it, it’ll probably end up in a post.
 The people back in South Africa want to see what we get up to here in the northern hemisphere, so this is a good way to keep them all in the loop.

 As for my novels, they lean more towards fantasy and sci-fi, with an added steampunk feel.
 My first trilogy is a completely independent body of work – I literally did everything myself, or with the help of other indies.
-Sometimes, I want to apologise for the lack of a professional editor for these books, but I’ll refrain from doing that just now.
-They’re my babies, you know, cringe-worthy as they may be.
-Writing Evangellion taught me more than I can explain – about writing, about life and, above all, about myself.
-So ignore the mistakes and enjoy the story.
-I’m proud of it, warts and all.
+At this point in time, these babies are being re-written and may never see the light of day again.
+If you hang around, we’ll discover their fate together. 😛 Still, writing this trilogy taught me more than I can explain – about writing, about life and, above all, about myself.

 Don’t worry, though.
 The new series will be done all ‘right ‘n proper-like’.
 Part one is the midst of an editing cycle and I won’t be DIY-ing the cover either.
 The first book, The Physician’s Apprentice, should be ready for purchase in the near future.
 I can’t be more excited about the Salamander Series!
 I’ll be writing about this in the coming months, so swing by the blog and come with me on this journey.